Blotch3D/Blotch3D/README.md

 and rename the project, or you can create the project from scratch like
 this:

-1. Select File/New/Project and create a 'MonoGame Windows Project'.
+1. Create a new project for a platform that is compatible with MonoGame.

-2. Select 'Build/Configuration Manager' and create the platform you want (like x64) and check the build box.
+2. Add a reference to MonoGame.
+(For .NET Framework, you would add something like \\Program Files (x86)\\MonoGame\\v3.0\\Assemblies\\Windows\\MonoGame.Framework.DLL)

-3. Open the project properties and specify '.NET Framework 4.6'.
+3. If the Blotch3DWindows project is not in the solution, add a reference to the Blotch3DWindows assembly (like Blotch3D.dll on Windows).

-4. Select output type of 'Console Application' for now, so you can see any debug messages.
-You might want to change this back to 'Windows Application' later.
+4. Follow the procedure in the '[Making 3D models](#making-3d-models)'

-5. If the Blotch3DWindows project is not in the solution, add a reference to the Blotch3DWindows assembly (like Blotch3D.dll on Windows).
+    section so that you have a place to add content.

-6. Rename the Game1.cs file and class as desired.
+5. You'll probably want to set the output type to 'Console Application' for now, so you can see any debug messages.
+You can change this to 'Windows Application' later, if you like.

-7. Replace its contents with code from an example.
+6. To create the 3D window, use the code from an example that creates the 3D window.
+For example, for WPF you would copy the code from the WPF example's "StartMonoGameWindow\_Click" method.

 To create a project for another platform (Android, iOS, etc.), make sure you have the Visual Studio add-on that supports it (for example, for